lucic71/Teme-Facultate/Protocoale-Comunicatie-3/README.md

 # Tema3-Protocoale-de-Comuncatie
-Implemented a web client that communicates with REST API.
+Implemented a web client that communicates witha a REST API.
 The server basically contains a library where the user can store information about books.
 It supports operations like add_books, delete_books, etc.

 It uses cookies to store a session and JWT tokens to restrict user access into the library.